Ryttis/SoppingCart/Readme.md

 - The shopping cart's default currency is `EUR`
 - Exchange rates for currencies: `EUR:USD` - `1:1.14`, `EUR:GBP` - `1:0.88`

-are implemented on abstarct level
+are implemented with more currencies

 Input data is stored in text file input.txt